Everyone wants to achieve better search engine rankings. That’s because organic search traffic is a proven driver of business growth.

 Unless you know the queries that qualified visitors type into Google, you’ll find it difficult to improve your ranking and conversion rates.

-By now, you know how to do keyword research.
+By now, you know how to do keyword search engine research.
 That’s the easy part.
 The difficult part is knowing which keywords are bringing in organic traffic.

 Earlier, I walked you through the process of generating the best keywords using Serpfruit.
 Now, we’re looking at the results to find the real keywords that people type into Google before your web page shows up.
-You can use these to write content that matches user intent (remember that?).
-This will improve the Google ranking for your web page.
+You can use these to write on-page SEO content that matches user intent (remember that?).
+This will improve Google rankings for your web page.